LRydin/KramersMoyal/README.md

 # Contributions
 We welcome reviews and ideas from everyone.
 If you want to share your ideas or report a bug, open an [issue](https://github.com/LRydin/KramersMoyal/issues) here on GitHub, or contact us directly.
-If need help with the code, the theory, or the implementation, do not hesitate to contact us, we are here to help.
+If you need help with the code, the theory, or the implementation, do not hesitate to contact us, we are here to help.
 We abide to a [Conduct of Fairness](contributions.md).

 # TODOs